brev/numenta-web/packages/numenta.com/pages/blog/2016/11/07/research-process-at-numenta-peer-review-and-publishing.md

 you can find new peer-reviewed published content, conference papers and posters, and academic [pre-print][7] links (such as [arXiv][8] and [bioRxiv][9]).

+*What does it take to get a modern scientific paper peer-reviewed, and published in a journal?* I was very curious about how this process worked when I started at Numenta.
+I had read many peer-reviewed articles before, but had never been on the other side of the process.
+In order to find out, I've been observing Numenta's Research team in action, taking notes, and performing interviews.

-What does it take to get a modern scientific paper peer-reviewed, and published in a journal?
-Our process, which is fairly standard in academia, follows four general steps, which are detailed further below: **Writing, Submission, Review, and Acceptance.**
+Our process, which is fairly standard in academia, follows four general steps which are detailed below: **Writing, Submission, Review, and Acceptance.**

 ![Numenta Research and Writing Process Diagram](../images/image.png)